 Ramapo For Children Summer Camp

 Where: Hudson Valley region of New York State, Rhinebeck, NY

-Who: Children with a range of emotional and learning problems ages 6 – 16.
+Who: Children with a range of social, emotional, and learning challenges ages 6 – 16.

-What: Camp Ramapo, is consistent with Ramapo for Children’s overall mission: to serve children with a range of emotional and learning problems in a natural, outdoor environment.
+What: Camp Ramapo provides a traditional summer camp experience for children who have difficulty building and maintaining healthy relationships with peers and adults and who would struggle in a less supportive setting.
+The program is carefully structured to help children with special needs learn to live within a group, form healthy friendships, make good choices, develop self-confidence, and experience success.
 It provides educational and recreational experiences which promote social, emotional, physical and intellectual growth.
 Campers swim, hike, play sports, enjoy playgrounds, work together to climb ropes courses, camp out, reinforce literacy and science related skills, and participate in activities such as music, drama, arts and crafts, and ceramics.

 When: Offered for 8 weekly sessions from June 22 – August 15.